-Brush up on your stats below and advocate with others to end the water crisis in our lifetime.
+Brush up on the sobering stats below, then advocate with others so we can end the dirty water crisis in our lifetime.

 - Dirty water kills more people than all forms of violence including war.

-- Diarrhea kills more young children than AIDS, malaria and measles combined.
+- Diarrhea kills more young children than AIDS, malaria and measles combined and remains in the second leading cause of death among children under five globally.

 - Every 20 seconds, a child dies from a water-related disease.

-- Diarrhea remains in the second leading cause of death among children under five globally.
-Nearly one in five child deaths – about 1.5 million each year – is due to diarrhea.
+- Diarrhea results in one in five child deaths – about 1.5 million each year is due to diarrhea.

 - Millions of women and children spend several hours a day collecting water from distant, often polluted sources.

-- 20 liters a day from a source within 1 kilometer of the household is deemed sufficient, according to the World Health Organization, as the minimum requirement per person per day for adequate drinking and personal hygiene.
-Below this level people are constrained in their ability to maintain their physical well being.
+- 20 liters/day from a source within 1 kilometer of the household is deemed sufficient, according to the World Health Organization, as the minimum requirement per person per day for adequate drinking and personal hygiene

-- If you including bathing and laundry needs it would raise the threshold to about 50 liters a day.
+- If you include bathing and laundry needs, the threshold would be about 50 liters/day.

-- People in Rwandan average just 5 liters a day compared to the US at 575 liters per day or roughly 29 jerry cans.
+- People in Rwanda average just 5 liters a day compared to the United States at 575 liters per day—roughly 29 jerry cans.

 * World Health Organization Fact Sheet July 2012